Vivsquared/QTM-347-Final-Project/README.md

 ## 3. Result
 ### 3.1 Main Indications of the Result
 This study comprises three distinct sections to determine breast tumor types and the presence of breast cancer: subset selection, machine learning methodology, and cross-validation.

-Initially, the study employed two subset selection methods: forward selection and backward selection.
+The study employed two subset selection methods: forward selection and backward selection.
 Forward selection is typically used when the number of predictors exceeds the number of samples, whereas backward selection is preferred when the sample size surpasses the number of predictors.
 Given our dataset of approximately 500 samples and 30 predictors, backward selection was initially applied.
 However, due to the relatively large number of predictors and limited sample size, and considering our extensive set of covariates, forward selection was deemed more beneficial (Bursac, 2008).
 The effectiveness of predictors in subset selection was evaluated based on R-squared values and P-values, with a higher R-squared and a P-value under 0.05 as the criteria for effective predictor selection.
 Consequently, the predictors chosen for forward selection included: concave_points_worst, radius_worst, texture_worst, area_worst, smoothness_se, symmetry_worst, compactness_se, radius_se, fractal_dimension_worst, compactness_mean, concave_points_mean, concavity_worst, and concavity_se.
 ```
                             OLS Regression Results
 ==============================================================================